gradebook/legal/tos.md

 ## Affiliation

-Gradebook is not affiliated with, endorsed, or funded by Texas A&M University or any other educational institution or government entity.
+Gradebook is not affiliated with, endorsed, or funded by any educational institution or government entity.
 As such, FERPA regulations do not apply to any data entered on this site.
 Additionally, by entering data into Gradebook, users agree that these data are NOT official education records of the user or another party.
 Gradebook should solely be used as a “What-If” analysis tool and should never be used as an official record of educational information.

 ## Privacy